-- The Calendar is divided into 13 parts. - Part 1, 2 and 3 of the Calendar contain general information applicable to all students.
-Make sure that you understand all provisions in Part 1 (General) of the Calendar that are applicable to you.

-art Calendar • Part 4 to 13 of the Calendar are the Faculty Calendar parts.
+- The Calendar is divided into 13 parts. - Parts 1, 2 and 3 of the Calendar contain general information applicable to all students.
+Make sure that you understand all provisions in Part 1 (General) of the Calendar that are applicable to you. - Parts 4 to 13 of the Calendar are the Faculty Calendar parts.